UlyssesZh/alda-rb/README.md

 ## Code of Conduct

-Everyone interacting in the Alda::Rb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/UlyssesZh/alda-rb/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the alda-rb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/UlyssesZh/alda-rb/blob/master/CODE_OF_CONDUCT.md).